amianetworks/asn-service-utils/README.md

    and `servicenode/[YOUR_SERVICE].so` file to your ASN servicenode plugins directory.

 ## Deploy
-1. To deploy `YOUR_SERVICE` as one controller and one service node structure, just refer to `./scripts/docker`.
+1. To deploy `YOUR_SERVICE` as one controller and one service node structure, refer to `./docker/*.yml`.
    Make your project as the structure below
    ```
        project name